gabbiener/KINNTREX/README.md

-# Physical-Inspired-NN
+# KINNTREX - Kinetically Inspired Neural Network for Time Resolved X-ray Imaging
-This repository will contain most of my code about physical-informed NN
+This repository contains the latest code for the KINNTREX software